AU-CDS/assignment-3---rnns-for-text-generation-VictoriaTrabW/README.md

     - How do I run the code?
 - Make sure to include a requirements file, etc...

+## Repository structure
+- This repository does not contain an "in" folder, as the data comes from our shared resources.

+- **out** folder: Contains the outputs generated during the execution of the scripts.
+This includes a trained model.

+- **src** folder: Contains the main scripts to solve the assignment.
+This includes scripts for training the model, loading a saved model, and generating text.

+- Setup and reproducibility files:
+  - **setup.sh** file: A script created in an attempt to set up virtual environments (`venv`).
+However, if it doesn't work, you can use the following command in the terminal to install the required dependencies: `pip install -r requirements.txt`.
+  - **requirements.txt** file: Lists the required programs and packages to run the code.
+You can use it to install the necessary dependencies.

+- **README.md** file: Contains the assignment details, dependencies, additional notes, and reflections on the output.
+It provides clear and easy-to-understand documentation for the project.

-## Comments from author
+## Dependencies
+The data comes from our shared data folder in language analytics (called 431868 in my assignment).
+The files are in a folder called news_data and consist of .csv data about article names and comments from several months in 2017-2018.

+The project has been run through UCloud in the Coder Python app (1.78.2), and the neccesary programs are listed in requirements.txt.

+## Reflections and methods
-Data comes from shared data folder '431868' called news_data.
-However, due to problems with the code being KILLED when run, the assignment has been made with only a subset of the data.
+Due to problems with the code being KILLED when run, the assignment has been made with only a subset of the data.
 In theory, the code should still work on the entire dataset if the capacity is there.